 I’m one of those moms who tries to limit technology but on a long road trip, I’m open to whatever works!
 Apps on a table are my emergency back-up.
 For preschoolers, we like the Daniel Tiger apps and the Duplo ones.
 You know your children.
 Before you leave, consider download a new app or two to your phone or tablet for a road trip surprise.

+Yes, movies are a great distraction when you’ve exhausted all your other tricks – or just need a fun break.
 Knowing that we were undertaking a massive road trip this summer, we invested in a portable dvd player for our Tahoe.
 If you have a built in DVD player, you already know how convenient they can be.
 If you don’t, you might be pleasantly surprised at how affordable they are.
 After a lot of research and comparison, we bought this dvd player and a very secure headrest mount for under $100.
 We packed several dvds including some Disney ones, the ever popular Curious George (very reasonably priced on Amazon) and several of the Scholastic Treasures dvds.
 The Scholastic Treasures series are nice because they are story books that are animated for those times when you want your little kids to read but are tired of reading yourself!

-Those are some of the activities we’ve used to entertain our children during a long road trip.
+Those are some of the activities we’ve used to entertain our children on a long road trip.
 We have many more road trips ahead of us in the years to come so I’d love to hear your ideas as well!
 What do your children like to do on road trips?

 Here are some more tips for traveling with a toddler, if this is the age of your child!